Written by: Matt Windsor

 400mg of caffeine per day is equivalent to:

 To find out, the researchers recruited 62 participants ages 19-77 and asked them to record their daily caffeine consumption for seven days.
 The average was 170.8 milligrams per day, while the highest was 643.6 milligrams per day, or roughly 6.5 cups of brewed java — well above the “safe” recommended maximum of 400mg per day.
 (Nearly 15 percent of the study participants reported drinking more than 400mg per day.)

 Researchers then put the participants through a series of uncomfortable tests using heat and pressure, recording how long they tolerated the pain before pressing a button to end the trial.
 The result, according to their paper: “greater self-reported daily caffeine consumption was significantly associated with higher heat pain threshold, higher heat pain tolerance and higher pressure-pain threshold.”
 Each additional 100mg of daily caffeine consumed, for example, was associated with a 0.5 degree Celsius (0.9 degrees Fahrenheit) increase in heat pain threshold.

 Altering pain processing

-New research shows that irrespective of weight loss, a proper diet can decrease the severity of pain, said Goodin.
-But this message isn’t widely understood, he added: “People just don’t realize that their diet, including caffeine consumption, can be used as a pain intervention.”
+New research shows that, irrespective of weight loss, a proper diet can decrease the severity of pain, Goodin says.
+But this message is not widely understood, he added: “People just don’t realize that their diet, including caffeine consumption, can be used as a pain intervention.”